Bearbobs/Blog/content/posts/2021-04-18-slack-track/index.md

 * One of team member uses this to keep track of indexing for one of the service

 Possibilities are endless.
 These processes apply well for early-stage startups but might get out of hand easily for managing large infrastructure.
-But I think similar pipelines will help to catch those production and tailor your products in line with the expectations of your clients.
+But I think similar pipelines will help to catch those production bugs and tailor your products in line with the expectations of your clients.

 Do share feedbacks and some better pipelines you can think of